dianna-ai/dianna-exploration/meeting_templates/standup-checklist.md

 1. What needs to be done to reach the goal of the sprint?

-## Chair asks each individual (Leon, Christiaan, Elena, Yang, others?):
+## Chair asks each individual (Leon, Christiaan, Elena, Yang, Patrick, others?):

 1. Is there interesting progress for the rest of the team to know?
 1. How much time can you spend until the next stand up?